kvrao33/apigee-checker/README.md

 - Authentication policies in PreFlow
 - Rate limiting and spike arrest policies
 - Required security policies in specific flows
-- Proper use of SharedFlows
-- Flow-specific policy requirements

 ### Custom Rules